Enter your zip to

 It is best practice to always get roofing price quotes from three to four local roofing contractors so that you get the best professional and best price for your roof replacement.

 Each roof estimate should be within a margin of $2,000 to $4,500 for the same job from each contractor in your area.
-If it is less than or more than that margin of price change, you will want to make sure all costs are being accounted for in your bid.
+If the price change falls outside that margin, ensure all costs are accounted for in your bid.
 Check out our roof replacement page to see what factors go into this project.

 You may also want to do some research with ratings and reviews on that contractor to make sure you’re hiring a quality and experienced roofer, but also one who is not overcharging for their services.
 It is helpful to be prepared to vet out your new roofing contractor with a checklist and questions for them to answer.